Ringing Your Cash Register

 Phase 2: The Calling Portion of the Trial

-Why Do We Call It A "Trial?"
+Why Do We Also Call It a "Trial?"

 What Can Go Wrong?